ibm-cloud-docs/security-compliance/getting-started.md

 ## Detect incoming threats
 {: #detect-threats}

 Threat detection and mitigation are one of the most important parts of the security and compliance story.
-With the Security Insights component of the {{site.data.keyword.compliance_short}}, you can continuously monitor and analyze your {{site.data.keyword.cloud_notm}} resources for potential risk that could impact your environment.
+With the Security Insights component of the {{site.data.keyword.compliance_short}}, you can continuously monitor and analyze your {{site.data.keyword.cloud_notm}} resources in real-time for potential risk that could impact your environment.
 As incoming threats are detected, risk to your organization is evaluated, you are notified, and remediation steps are provided that can help to mitigate the findings.
 By ensuring your environment is continuously monitored, you can can be sure that you have a comprehensive understanding of your current security posture.

 To get started, choose the type of insights that you want to configure.